fritz-hh/scripts_NAS4Free/README.md

 DESCRIPTION
 ===========

-In my opinion, the scripts are well documented enough to be understood by anybody having shell script knowledge The script usage (e.g. arguments that can be passed) as well as a detailed description of the functions is provided in the header of each script
+In my opinion, the scripts are well documented enough to be understood by anybody having shell script knowledge.
+The script usage (e.g. arguments that can be passed) as well as a detailed description of the functions is provided in the header of each script.
 I tried to develop the scripts to be as versatile as possible, so that most of the scripts accept various optional arguments (For sure they will nevertheless fit everyones needs...)

 scrubPools.sh: